kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

-The contributors have access to all the Kubernetes resources in the namespace and can create notebook servers as well as access existing notebooks.
+The contributors have access to all the Kubernetes resources in the namespace and can create workbench servers as well as access existing workbenches.

 ## Managing contributors manually